tc39/notes/es6/2012-09/sept-19.md

 DH:

-RWS: Does this problem exist…
+RWS: Does this problem exist...

 STH: revokable proxies don't add any new semantics b/c you can already write a direct proxy that throws the same error on every operation (it just uses more memory)